fukaraadam-workspace/chrome-extension-nextjs-template/README.md

 ## Usage

+Run all these commands from root directory.

-Firstly, Run `npm install`, this will install all dependencies for all workspaces.
+- Firstly, Run `npm install`, this will install all dependencies for all workspaces.
 - Run `npm run build:extension` to build for chrome extension.
 Output will be in `./out` directory.
 Load output directory as unpacked extension in chrome (enable developer mode in extensions).
+- To test extension, run `npm run dev`.
+  - Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
+3000 is reserved for app-ui.

 ## Structure